vspinu/commix/README.md

 row on the same component and will fail after actions which they were not designed to follow.
 Custom life-cycle actions are very easy to write.

-Commix doesn't lose references.
-Errors during life-cycle phases are caught and passed to the exception handler.
-A valid system is always returned to the caller for further manipulation or `halt`.

 [edn]: https://github.com/edn-format/edn

 ## Installation